 You should keep your keys private and never bundle/ship them with any app.
 The only exception is the Production key, which you may need to bundle with the app, depending on your implementation.
 If you choose to bundle the Production key, you should put all possible measures in place to obfuscate the key for storage.

 Leanplum follows industry standard best practices for managing API keys.
-The appId and the Production clientKey can be sent as part of the body of the request (which is what the Leanplum Android and iOS SDKs do).
 Because traffic goes through HTTPS, the payload is encrypted and therefore not sniffable.

 If you bundle the Production key with your app, there is some risk that a person could download your APK or app binary and decompile it to obtain the key.
 Most vendors offering products like Leanplum and their clients accept this level of risk.
 This is another reason you should never ship any keys other than the Production key with your application.